DecadeReverb/strainer-asp-dotnet/README.md

 ## Strainer's exceptions

 Strainer will silently fail unless [`ThrowExceptions`](#configure-strainer) in the configuration is set to `true`.
-Following kinds of custom exceptions can be thrown:
+The following kinds of custom exceptions can be thrown:

 * `StrainerMethodNotFoundException` with a `MethodName`
 * `StrainerException` which encapsulates any other exception types in its `InnerException`